What does Scaled Agile Marketing mean?

 Manage the whole flow

-One of the lean principles that’s crucial to scaling is visualizing and managing end-to-end flow.
+One of the lean principles that are crucial to scaling is visualizing and managing end-to-end flow.
 Flow typically leads us to Kanban but here what we mean is using Kanban to manage the flow at the higher levels of the organization – the flow of campaigns/programs and maybe even higher-level initiatives in the marketing strategic portfolio.
 Managing the flow at this level is a great way to apply “Whole System Thinking”, teach marketing leaders about the importance of Focus, the courage needed to say “Not Now” and to actually prioritize a few things so you can “Stop Starting Start Finishing”.
 This is a prime example of a practice that is a great lever point to affect organizational behavior starting with leaders.
-A small change in behavior at this level can be harder than making multiple changes at the team level but can setup agile marketing teams for the win.
+A small change in behavior at this level can be harder than making multiple changes at the team level but can set up agile marketing teams for the win.

 Scaling is a complex problem – There are good practices but not necessarily best practices

 We started this article with the importance of Lean/Agile leadership to succeeding with Agile Marketing at scale.
-Let’s finish it here with this example of how to concretely work with marketing leaders to creating a healthier more sustainable AND value-oriented flow throughout their marketing organization.
+Let’s finish it here with this example of how to concretely work with marketing leaders to create a healthier more sustainable AND value-oriented flow throughout their marketing organization.
 As I mentioned these are just some of the key practices applied when scaling agile marketing but they should give you some idea about the scope of the principles and practices beyond just a team-level Scrum/Kanban agile marketing context.
 And even more important, as you grow in size you grow in complexity and uncertainty around what process would best fit you.
 In the current level of experience available in the industry that typically means you should get somebody with experience in what they’re doing to help you figure out the right scaling approach.